andyp223/andyp223.github.io/index.md

 ![right-aligned-image](headshot5.jpg){: .image-left width="315px"}
 <div markdown="1" class="spaced-lines">
 Hello!
-I am a recent graduate of Brown University, where I studied Applied Math and Computer Science.
+I am a first-year PhD in the Computer Science Department at CMU..
 I am broadly interested in theoretical and applied cryptography.

+I did my undergrad at Brown University, where I studied computer science and applied math.
 During my time at Brown, I was fortunate to work with <a href="http://cs.brown.edu/~seny/">Seny Kamara</a> on multiple projects dealing with leakage attacks, searchable databases, and MPC, as well as <a href="http://cs.brown.edu/people/eupfal/">Eli Upfal</a> on weakly supervised learning.

 [[Google Scholar]](https://scholar.google.com/citations?hl=en&user=jgQzhucAAAAJ)